A Simple Proof for the Existence of "Good" Pairs of Nested Lattices: Abstract

 \section{Abstract}

-This paper gives a simplified proof for the existence of nested lattice codebooks that allow to achieve the capacity of the additive white Gaussian noise channel.
+This paper provides a simplified proof for the existence of nested lattice codebooks allowing to achieve the capacity of the additive white Gaussian noise channel, as well as the optimal rate-distortion trade-off for a Gaussian source.
 The proof is self-contained and relies only on basic probabilistic and geometrical arguments.
-An ensemble of nested lattices which is different than the one used in previous proofs is introduced.
-This ensemble, in addition to giving rise to a simple proof, can be easily generalized to an ensemble of nested lattices chains.
-As a result, the proof technique given here easily extends to showing the existence of ``good'' chains of nested lattices.
+An ensemble of nested lattices that is different, and more elementary, than the one used in previous proofs is introduced.
+This ensemble is based on lifting different subcodes of a linear code to the Euclidean space using Construction A. In addition to being simpler, our analysis is less sensitive to the assumption that the additive noise is Gaussian.
+In particular, for additive ergodic noise channels it is shown that the achievable rates of the nested lattice coding scheme depend on the noise distribution only via its power.
+Similarly, the nested lattice source coding scheme attains the same rate-distortion trade-off for all ergodic sources with the same second moment.